Website accessibility

 Missionary Accord (1940): text

 Salazar put the remains of the far-flung Portuguese Empire under this concordat.
 After World War II, when other European countries were beginning to withdraw from their colonies, he refused to give them independence.
-It wasn't until after his regime was overthrown in 1974 that they got free of both Portugal and this concordat.
+Although his regime was overthrown in 1974, Portuguese colonies and even ex-colonies continued to be governed by this concordat until the new concordat of 2004.

 Concordat (2004) : text